aidanogr/BlackJackGame/README.md

-# Portfolio
- Portfolio with all finished products.
- Directions to all projects are located bellow

 # BlackJack
  This is a demo BlackJack game.
  To use, simply download the BlackJack Folder to your current Workspace and run the 'Main.java' file.